jagdishpatil02/jagdishpatil02/README.md

 "I am Jagdish Patil, a Front-End Developer from India."

-"When I'm not coding, I enjoy creating memes."
+"When I'm not engrossed in coding, I find delight in crafting memes and indulging in the world of cinema."

 ### Find me elsewhere 🌎